 In the first part of this series on Uber Eats Taxes we said Schedule C is the most important tax form for your delivery work as an Uber Eats independent contractor.

-It's even more important than the 1099 forms you get from Uber Eats.
-That's because this form, and not your 1099, is what determines what income gets moved over to your 1040 Tax Return.
+It's even more important than the Uber 1099 forms you get .
+That's because Schedule C, and not your 1099, is what determines what income gets moved over to your 1040 Tax Return.

 Okay, but isn't this starting to get really complicated?
 All these different forms and schedules and all that.
 Isn't this like a bit much for someone to figure out?